Bachelor of Biomedical Sciences

 BBiomedSc 2019

-“Through the biomedical sciences curriculum, we aim to encourage more students to find and develop their passion for research and innovation and nurture an entrepreneurial mindset to translate biomedical research finds into clinical applications that can benefit society.”
+Through delivering the biomedical sciences curriculum, we aim to encourage more students to find and develop their passion for research and innovation, and grow their entrepreneurial mindset to translate biomedical research findings into clinical applications that can benefit society.

-Dr Stephanie Ma
+Professor Stephanie Ma

-Associate Professor, School of Biomedical Sciences
+Associate Director(Knowledge Exchange and Global), School of Biomedical Sciences